ReScience/ReScience-submission/article/tennøe-hodne-haug-weltzien-einevoll-halnes-2018.md

 the reproduction effort went smooth, with a little help from the original authors in describing the threshold-detection algorithm used in the analysis of the model.
-The model now exists as a model using the Python interface for NEURON, which hopefully makes the model accessible to a wider audience.
+The model now exists as a model using the Python interface for NEURON, which hopefully makes it accessible to a wider audience.

 # References